 - .5 oz Espresso Liqueur

 - 2 dashes Fee Brothers Plum Bitters

-Combine in a mixing glass prepped with ice / Stir / Strain onto fresh ice in a rocks glass / Express a lemon peel over the drink and drop in as a garnish.
+Combine in a mixing glass prepped with ice.
+Stir then strain onto fresh ice in a rocks glass.
+Express a lemon peel over the drink and drop in as a garnish.